 Her sister Katie was 8 years old.
 Katie’s hair was straight and very long.
 The color of her hair was chestnut brown.
 Emily found it interesting to watch Katie’s green eyes because they held curiosity and were an unusual shade, like the color of an emerald.
 Emily thought of Katie as Sara’s other Mother because she kept Sara close, making sure people were nice to her.

 Katie and Sara’s mom taught them from home.
-Emily liked how polite and considerate both girls were.
-The girls were a lot like their Mom who reminded Emily of her own dear Mama.
+Emily liked how polite both girls were.
+The girls were a lot like their Mom, who reminded Emily of her own dear Mama.

 Who is the Boss?

 After Emily welcomed the Anderson girls to join them, they all ran to Emily’s playhouse.
 Their hair flying in the wind and carefree smiles covering each face made quite the picture.
 But, as Katie approached the playhouse Miley yelled,